-Japan prepares to party under the cherry blossoms | DW | 27.03.2018
+Japan prepares to party under the cherry blossoms | DW | 21.03.2019

 For the first two weeks of April — if the weather is kind and the trees can retain their flowers — several of the biggest public parks in and around Tokyo, plus the grounds of shrines and even graveyards, will be the scenes of large-scale over-indulgence that ushers out the winter and welcomes the new business and school years.

 And then, when the last flower has gone, Japan goes back to business-as-usual.
 The public letting down of hair is as brief as the passage of the cherry blossoms themselves.
-Every city in Japan will have numerous locations where "hanami" parties take place, but here are some of my favorites.
+Every city in Japan will have numerous locations where "hanami" parties take place, but here are some examples.

 Tokyo - Ueno Park